UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 **Question 3**

-What is outcome that is similar between all 4 types of joins?
+What is the similarity between all 4 types of joins?

 <choice id="3" >
 <opt text='They all need at least 1 of the dataframe's identifying key column to be an index.'>